jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

   can translate JupyterLab strings.
 - `jupyterlab-translate <https://github.com/jupyterlab/jupyterlab-translate>`_ repository: Python
   library defining helpers to deal with internationalization (e.g. extracting the strings).
-- `Cookiecutter template <https://github.com/jupyterlab/language-pack-cookiecutter>`_ repository: It
+- `Package template <https://github.com/jupyterlab/language-pack-cookiecutter>`_ repository: It
   defines the Python package template of a language pack.

 The *language-packs* repository is the main entry point.
 It interacts with Crowdin to publish